ThePenPerson/Bad-Apple-With-Python/README.md

 # Bad-Apple-With-Python
-A simple console programme that displays the Bad Apple video as text.
+A simple (but badly coded) console programme that displays the Bad Apple video as text.

 -----------------------------------------------------------------------------